jacklukem/USBOpenCoreAPFSloader/README.md

 to load any stock macOS Recovery, macOS installer, and macOS patched installation also from external usb devices

-### *OpenCoreAPFSloader is also included in my BigSur Basesystem fix for unsupported Mac*
+### *OpenCoreAPFSloader is also included as option in my BigSur Basesystem fix for unsupported Mac*

 https://github.com/jacklukem/BigSurfixes/releases/